CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/4-Access-the-Published-Applications-and-Desktop-using-Browser.md

    aka.ms/wvdarmweb
    ```

-   >**Note:**  If you are already logged in to your use account, jump to step 3 else continue with the next step i.e., Step 2.
+   >**Note:**  If you are already logged in to your user account, jump to step 3 else continue with the next step i.e., Step 2.

 2. To login, enter the lab credentials below: